Falls Line: Ships of the Falls Line

 All were similar four-masted, iron-hulled, sailing vessels, and all were built by Russell & Co.
 Most were full-rigged ships, but three of the vessels were rigged as barques; Falls of Halladale, Falls of Garry, and Falls of Ettrick.

-SS Canastota, formerly Falls of Orchy.
+Falls of Orchy berthed at the Albina Yard, Portland, Oregon, between 1910 and 1915.

 These steamships—also named for Scottish river falls—operated under the Falls Line flag managed by Wright, Graham & Co..